Eagle Lake History

 Eagle Lake is on Highway 90A east of the Colorado River and fifty miles southwest of Houston in southeast Colorado County.
 The town is beside a 1,400 acre lake also known as Eagle Lake.
 Below the lake is the Lower Lake.
 Both lakes are privately owned and are leased for hunting and fishing.

 Eagle Lake's history stretches back to the time when the vast prairies were abundantly covered with tall grass, wild flowers and wild game.
 The Karankawa Indians were known to have settled here.
 They fished in the lake, ate the alligators, and used the grease from them to ward away the mosquitoes.
-Legends have grown around the presence of the Indians, and the earliest known version of "The Legend of the Lake" was printed in the "Morning Star", published in Houston June 13, 1839.
+Legends have grown around the presence of the Indians, and the earliest known version of "The Legends of the Lake" was printed in the "Morning Star", published in Houston June 13, 1839.
 Later, it was reprinted by the "Richmond Telescope".
-"The Legend of the Lake" is a romantic tale of two ill-fated lovers beside the waters of the lake.
+"The Legends of the Lake" is a romantic tale of two ill-fated lovers beside the waters of the lake.

 Eagle Lake is marked on early Texas maps.
 The name was probably given in 1821 by William W. Little and James Beard, two of Austin's scouts, when one of them killed an eagle on the lake and called the water "Laguna del Aquila".
 The original Austin Land Grant was approved April 23, 1823.
 In 1824 land along the east side of the Colorado River was quickly claimed.
 The original grantees were Rawson Alley, Gabriel Shaw Snider, A.W.
 McLain and J.W.
 McNair, James Ross, James Nelson, C.C.
 Dyer, Thomas Cartwright and Andrew Rabb.
 On March 22, 1838, Patrick Reels was granted 2,391 acres on the shores of the lake, adjoining land grants owned by A. L. McLain and James McNair.
 In 1848 this grant was patented to the heirs of P. Reels by the state.
 Gamaliel Good along with D.W.C.
 Harris purchased 2,300 acres of Patrick Reels property in 1856.
 It was divided among Good and his sons.
 Good subsequently deeded half interest in 600 acres to DeWitt Clinton Harris a director of the Buffalo Bayou, Brazos and Colorado Railway.
 Together they planned the town to be a station on a new railroad between Harrisburg and Austin.
 The rails reached Eagle Lake in 1859.
 Later the Southern Pacific, the Cane Belt, the San Antonio and Aransas Pass, and the Santa Fe railroads all made Eagle Lake accessible for shipment of crops and, later, of gravel.